pentagram-lang/pentagram-ideas/plans/memory-management.md

 - Disabling transparent huge pages
 - Searching for returnable small heap blocks if CPU is idle
 - Upgrading or downgrading returnable small heap blocks if CPU is idle
-- Use a lower minimum coroutine stack size for Linux
+- Use a lower minimum task stack size for Linux
 - Convert some small heap sizes to medium for Linux
 - Use a dynamic index block size for large objects
 - Use finer-grained capacity for dynamic-sized large objects